Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 MOBILITY IMPAIRMENT

-However, it is advisable to let us know in advance whether you have mobility impairments, so we can adjust the site visits and other activities to your needs.
-We are extremely happy to do so.
+If you have a mobility impairment, please let us know in advance, so we can adjust site visits and other activities to suit your needs.

 COMMUNICATION WITH TU DELFT